przemastro/cv/README.md

 # My GitHub CV - status June 2024

 ## Important!
-All repositories listed here were made from scratch after project was ended or my participation in the project was ended and are only demonstration vesrions of frameworks, tools and programms I did for the projects.
+- All repositories listed here were made from scratch after project was ended or my participation in the project was ended and are only demonstration vesrions of frameworks, tools and programms I did for the projects.
 This is not a client's code!

+- If you get 404 ask me for the access!

 ![Dashboard](https://github.com/przemastro/cv/blob/master/career_062024.png)